Taliban assault on Afghan police base kills 11

 Last July, two U.S. service members were killed by an Afghan soldier in the southern Kandahar province.
 The shooter was wounded and arrested.
 In September, three U.S. military personnel were wounded when an member of the Afghan Civil Order Police fired on a military convoy, also in Kandahar.

-No group immediately claimed responsibility for Monday’s attack on the outskirts of Puli Khumri, Baghlan’s provincial capital.
-But the Taliban have a strong presence in the province and frequently target Afghan security forces in and around the city.
+Zabihullah Mujahid, a Taliban spokesman, claimed responsibility for Monday’s attack on the outskirts of Puli Khumri, Baghlan’s provincial capital.
+The Taliban have a strong presence in the province and frequently target Afghan security forces in and around the city.

 Last September, the insurgents attacked Puli Khumri and blocked the city’s main highway to the capital Kabul for more than a week.